-Where an investment manager's performance is delegated "to the extent that it exceeds by a substantial margin the investment management functions performed by the manager itself" the listed manager may be considered a letterbox entity and not the AIFM under the AIFMD.
+Where an investment manager's performance is delegated "to the extent that it exceeds by a substantial margin the investment management functions performed by the manager itself", the listed manager may be considered a letterbox entity and not the AIFM under the AIFMD.

-To avoid being deemed a letterbox entity, an AIFM should be seen as retaining the necessary expertise and resources to supervise a delegated task, have the power to make decisions in key areas and does not delegate or outsource more investment management functions than it retains.
+To avoid being deemed a letterbox entity, an AIFM should be seen as retaining the necessary expertise and resources to supervise a delegated task, having the power to make decisions in key areas and not delegating or outsourcing more investment management functions than it retains.